enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 export default router;
 ```

-- Here i initiate the Router from express and kept it inside router variable.
+- The express.Router() is used to create a router instance for managing routes.

-- I created a new dynamic route for sending message based on user id.
+- A dynamic route /send/:id is created to send messages based on the user ID.

-- protectRoute is a middleware that check whether the person is trying to send message is a verified user.
-If he is verified then he can access the sendMessage controller function other wise not.
-The code for protectRoute will be shown in the next section.

-- Then we used sendMessage controller.
-The code will be shown later.

-- At last we export the router.
+- The protectRoute middleware is applied to the /send/:id route to ensure that only verified users can access it.

+- The sendMessage controller function is used to handle sending messages.

+- The router is exported for use in the application.

 ### Setting middleware at the backend

-- Go to the server.js file and call cookieParser as a middleware.
-It will help us to parse cookie that will be used in following section.
-The code will be as follows
+- Open your server.js file.

+- Call cookieParser as middleware to parse cookies:

 ```javascript
 import cookieParser from "cookie-parser";